xzf0587/mcsmcp2/README.md

 This tool retrieves a random Yo Mama Joke from [yomama-jokes.com](https://www.yomama-jokes.com).

+## Known issues and planned improvements

+There are some known issues and planned improvements for MCP in Microsoft Copilot Studio.
+They are listed in [this Microsoft Learn article](https://aka.ms/mcsmcpdocs#known-issues--planned-improvements).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a